dmrq70/forth-mecrisp/msp430/README.md

 This makes `lpm3` pretty nice, just like on g2553.
 However I couldn't quite make the prompt lowpower (like on g2553), because I didn't find a way to make the UART use the external crystal (XT1) for timing.
 So it gets shut down on `lpm3`, and while it does wake up on RX, the data is garbled.
+Maybe with lower baud rate?

 ### msp430fr2476